ryan-l-robinson/theology.ryanrobinson.ca/README.md

 ## TODO

-- Posts overall list: improve styles on pagination.
-Only show 4 in each direction of current, plus a First and Last?
 - Individual post display: show the description at the top, in a separately styled box, as a brief overview.
 - Add another taxonomy, like tags but for specific series of posts.
 Add corresponding sidebar block that only shows up on posts with a series and shows all others in that series, in order.
 - Tags page?
 Posts page?
 Posts by year page?
 These are possibilities implied by the URL patterns, but don't exist (tags used to but I deleted it because they're already in the sidebar)